tewhey-lab/tewhey-lab.github.io/resources/index.md

 # Resources
 ---
+## MPRA Protocol

+If you want to follow our MPRA Protocol you can find a pdf document describing it [here](/static/pdf/ENCODE_MPRA_Protocol-Tewhey_Lab.pdf)

 ## MPRA Processing Pipelines

 `MPRAmatch` and `MPRAcount` cover the first two steps of processing MPRA data. `MPRAmatch` aligns sequenced oligos with the reference and pulls the barcods associated with each sequence. `MPRAcount` takes the sequenced barcodes for each cell type tested and arranges a barcode level count table to be used for further analysis.